gustavohdab/notifications-microservice/README.md

 ### KafkaJS-Producer

-- I also created a new folder just typed `npm init` and then `npm install kafkajs` and then I created a file called `producer.js`.
+- I created a new folder just typed `npm init` and then `npm install kafkajs` and then I created a file called `producer.js`.
 In this file I created a producer following the documentation of KafkaJS.
 Then just run `node producer.js` and you can see the messages in the terminal where the project is running like an Consumer.

 ---